hpcleuven/VscDocumentation/source/antwerp/SLURM_advanced_UAntwerp.rst

 ==============================

 This page contains some more advanced commands and additional ways to request resources.
-Make sure to first read our :ref:`basic Slurm use <Antwerp Slurm>` page.
+Make sure to first read our :ref:`basic Slurm use <running jobs>` page.

 Requesting resources
 --------------------